Richard Chichester Mason

-Richard Chichester Mason (7 May 1793 – 22 July 1869) was an American planter, physician and politician in Fairfax County, Virginia, which he twice represented in the Virginia House of Delegates.
+Richard Chichester Mason (7 May 1793 – 22 July 1869) was an American planter, medical doctor and politician in Fairfax County, Virginia, which he twice represented in the Virginia House of Delegates.
 Mason also practiced medicine in Alexandria, Virginia (part of the District of Columbia until 1847) and spent the American Civil War in Richmond working for the Confederate States Army.

 Early life and education

 Richard Chichester Mason may have been born at Newington plantation in Fairfax County to the former Sarah McCarty Chichester (1770–1826) on May 7, 1793.
 Descended from the First Families of Virginia, his father was planter Thomson Mason (1759-1820), who with his father's financial assistance constructed a house known as Hollin Hall on his Fairfax County property shortly after this marriage.
 The marriage produced four sons and four daughters who survived to adulthood (an elder brother George William Mason was born at Hollin Hall in 1791 and would move to Kentucky where he died in 1855).
 Thomson Mason would serve in both houses of the Virginia General Assembly during his boy's childhood.
 The eldest brother, Thomson Francis Mason (1785-1838 would become a judge in Washington DC), and the youngest brother, John Mason (1797–1820) died around the same time as their father.
 Their paternal grandfather, George Mason, was a prominent patriot in the American Revolutionary War, having served in the House of Burgesses and later the Virginia House of Delegates and drafted the Virginia Declaration of Rights.
 George Mason also served as one of Virginia's representatives to the federal Constitutional Convention in 1783, where he became known in part for his denunciations of slavery and the slave trade, and later became one of the most noted anti-Federalists at the Virginia Ratification Convention of 1788, though he died months before this boy's birth.
 His maternal grandfather, Richard Chichester (1736–1796), for whom the boy was named, was also a planter and local government official.

 R.C.
 Mason received a private education appropriate to his class, then traveled to Philadelphia to attend the University of Pennsylvania School of Medicine.
 He graduated as a Doctor of Medicine in 1816.
 Mason's doctoral thesis was on menstruation.